tcoats/docker-arohanui/README.md

 MetOcean uses the consul for service discovery, failover etc... check consul.io for more details.

-If you would like consul to not run at startup you can do the following:
+If you would like to stop consul from running you can:

 create /tmp/startup/stop_consul.sh with:
 ``` bash